Xorlent/HelixML-Worker/README.md

 13. Paste the id value into the CloudFlare Worker code in place of the text "YourSessionIDHere"
 14. Click Save and Deploy and exit the code editor.
 14. Edit Settings -> Variables
 15. In the Helix tab, select My Account from the user menu at the bottom left of the window.
 Copy the Helix API Key.
-16. Create a Worker environment variable called, "helixAuth" and paste the Helix API key into this field, checking "Encrypt" before saving the value.
+16. Create a Worker environment variable called, "helixauth" and paste the Helix API key into this field, checking "Encrypt" before saving the value.
+17. Open the Worker code editor again and hit "Send" to ensure you receive a response indicating the model will only use training data for responses.
+18. Now, explore, extend, invent!